 • What are you most looking forward to in this group?

 • My favorite way to spend free time is…

 • Something funny that happened to me recently is…

 • What is something that we (the group) might be surprised to know about you?

 You can use these in a number of ways.
-You can put these questions or statements on index cards or slips of paper and let each member of the group draw a card so that each member answers a different question.
+Questions or statements can be put on index cards or slips of paper and each member of the group draws a card so that each member answers a different question.
 Or, you can choose one as the “opener” for the session and everyone responds to the same question in turn.
 If you’re doing this activity online via a video conferencing platform, you can post questions using an interactive white board like the one in TheraPlatform or you can send the list to your group members using TheraPlatform’s document sharing capabilities.

 Who Am I?

 This is a short, fun icebreaker that is especially good for new groups or open groups that have new members frequently.
 Have each member introduce themselves and say their first name.
 Ask them to include a word that starts with the same letter as their name and describes what they consider a positive trait they have.
 For example, dynamic Debbie or kind Kenny.
 Refer to them in this way for the remainder of the session.

 Give Me A Minute